Answers to the questions:

 > publication, please explain why the document is being forwarded to the IESG.

 I completed a review of the document.
-No outstanding issues were found.
+All of my remarks were processed

 > (4) Does the document Shepherd have any concerns about the depth or breadth